 Another piece of advice we can offer is to board the ferry from Blake Pier on Stanley, as the departures are mostly from Stanley on Sundays.

 Things to do in Po Toi Island

 Once you arrive on Po Toi, there are plenty of attractions you can set out to explore.
-Although you can be spontaneous, it does help knowing what these attractions are and how much time should you budget for them.
+Although you can be spontaneous, it does help to know what these attractions are and how much time should you budget for them.

 So, let’s talk about the hikes and trails, rock formations, the haunted house, and rock carvings.
 But first, are there any restaurants on Po Toi Island?

 Po Toi Island Restaurants

 If you arrive on Po Toi in time for lunch, you should know that there are five restaurants or cafes on the island (at least to my knowledge).

 There is a small cafe located right next to the Po Toi ferry pier.

 The cafe has a limited menu but includes Po Toi’s signature dish – instant noodles with fried egg and luncheon meat in seaweed soup.

 The most popular restaurant on the island is Ming Kee Seafood Restaurant.
 The restaurant is a 5-minute walk from the ferry pier at the main village on the bay.